HEC Paris: Programs

 Higher education business degrees in France are organized into three levels thus facilitating international mobility: the Licence (Bachelor's), Master's, and Doctorate degrees.
 A Bachelor's degree requires the completion of 180 ECTS credits (bac + 3); a Master's, requires an additional 120 ECTS credits (bac + 5).
 HEC Paris offers a bachelor's degree since October 2023.

-Master in Management - Grande École program
+Master in Management – Grande École program

 Its highly coveted PGE (Programme Grande École or Grande École program) ends with the awarding of Master's in Management (MiM) degree.
 Outside of the PGE, students at HEC can be awarded other master's degrees, such as the MBA (bac + 5), or a PhD (bac + 8).

 Bachelor in Data, Society and Organisations

 Announced in October 2023, the school offers a Bachelor of Arts in partnership with Bocconi University in Milan.
 Focused on Data, Society & Organizations, it combines data sciences and social sciences.
 Students spend the first three semesters in Italy and the last three in France on the Jouy-en-Josas campus.

+At the end of the program, students obtain a double degree: the Bocconi Bachelor of Science in International Politics and Government, and the HEC Paris Bachelor of Arts and Sciences.

+CPES Data Science, Society and Health

+HEC Paris is one of the three founding institutions of the Cycle pluridisciplinaire d’études supérieures (CPES) in Data Science, Society and Health, a selective three-year undergraduate program created in 2023.
+The degree is jointly delivered by Université Paris-Saclay, Institut Polytechnique de Paris and HEC Paris.
+Recognized by the French Ministry of Higher Education, it confers the national grade de licence (Bachelor's level) to its graduates.
+The curriculum combines mathematics, computer science, statistics, social sciences and public health, and includes interdisciplinary projects taught across the three institutions.

 MSc in International Finance (MIF)

-The MSc in International Finance is ranked #1 worldwide for pre-experience programs (2020 FT Rankings).
+The MSc in International Finance is ranked #5 worldwide for pre-experience programs (2025 FT Rankings).